srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 #### Task 2: View features of IoT Hub using the navigation menu

-1. Take a minute to scan the left-side navigation menu options.
+1. On the IoT Hub blade, take a minute to scan the left-side navigation menu options.

     As you would expect, these options open blades that provide access to properties and features of your IoT Hub.
 They also give you access to devices that are connected to your hub.